Vehrik/FarOut/Characters/6-Movement.md

 horizontally, Zones are considered to have height as well as width, though by no means do these two measurements have to be equivalent to each-other.

-Climbing or jumping between vertically distant Zones is completed as normal, but the distance modifier will typically be doubled.

 Features that divide the Scenario into its composite Zones are referred to as Borders.
 Borders add or remove Difficulty to any Challenge that is completed while crossing them.
 Different Paths and Borders will invoke different Challenges.

 The most common type of border is a Space Border, and are what gives Zones their maximum size of 20ft wide and 20ft long.
+A Space Border is simply the point at which two centers of a Zone are separated by 40ft of Space.

 It's very possible for a singular Border to add Difficulty when approaching it from one direction, but remove Difficulty when approaching it from another.
 It's